HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 The Bellman state-value equation gives the value of a state as a sum over the values of all successor states and intermediate rewards.

-The Bellman action-value equation gives the value of a state-action pair as a sum over the values of all possible next state-action pairs and rewards.
+The Bellman action-value equation gives the value of a state-action pair as a sum over the immediate rewards and values of all possible next state-action pairs (with their included rewards).

 To find a policy which maximises reward, we define:
 * Optimal policies